The Matter smart home standard transforms how devices connect and automate your home.

 Distributed denial of service (DDoS)

-A DDoS attack overloads your network with traffic, causing it to shut down.
-Smart home devices are often targeted in such attacks, as they can be used as part of a botnet to attack other networks.
+A DDoS attack floods your network with traffic until it slows down or stops working.
+Smart home devices are sometimes targeted or even used as part of a larger botnet to attack other networks.

 Advanced persistent threats (ATPs)